HDLahlou/robotics_final_project/README.md

 ## Takeaways

-- Following the above dilemma with Gazebo, I believe my main takeaway for this project would be: know that you can't know what you're getting yourself into.
+- (Adam) Following the above dilemma with Gazebo, I believe my main takeaway for this project would be: know that you can't know what you're getting yourself into.
 I realize my wording is a bit repetitive, though I'm going for a play on "know what you're getting yourself into."
 That suggestion comes from a place of good